qwate/3chainz/README.md

 # 3chainz
-3chainz.
-A game for the Godot Wild Jam #12.
-Happy codeversary!
-Made with Godot 3.1.1

 Windows binary is located in 3chainz/bin.
 Snag 3chainz.exe and 3chainz.pck and ensure they are in the same directory.
 Execute 3chainz.exe.